City-of-Helsinki/bestpractice/docs/django-libraries.md

 to several projects.
 You are encouraged to use these in your own project and contribute to them to suit your own needs and help others using the same libraries.

+For more general technology and library choices, please read [technology choices](/technology-choices).

 ## Authentication

 The [django-helusers](https://github.com/City-of-Helsinki/django-helusers) app will integrate Django user